 - Let gently simmer until thickened, another 5 minutes or so, and then add the drained lentils, soy sauce, and seasoning.

-- Finally, stir through the frozen peas, let cook for another couple of minutes then add to your baking dish.
+- Finally, stir through the frozen peas, let cook for another couple of minutes then pour into your baking dish(es).

 To Make the Mash Potato Topping